smartjourneymining/User-Journey-Games/README.md

 # References
 <a id="1">[1]</a>
-Kobialka, P., Tarifa, S. L. T., Bergersen, G. R., Johnsen, E. B.: Weighted Games for User Journeys.
+Kobialka, P., Tapia Tarifa, S. L., Bergersen, G. R., Johnsen, E. B.: Weighted Games for User Journeys.
 In: Proc.
 SEFM 2022, LNCS 13550, Springer (2022).

 <a id="2">[2]</a>
 Bergersen, G.R., Sjoberg, D.I., Dyba, T.: Construction and Validation of an Instrument for Measuring Programming Skill.
 IEEE Transactions on Software Engineering 40(12),  1163--1184 (Dec 2014)